-- Currently hold or manage property in five of our ten county service area: Madison, Limestone, Jackson, Marshall, Dekalb
+- Currently hold or manage property in five counties within our ten county service area: Madison, Limestone, Jackson, Marshall, Dekalb

-- Nature Conservancy Preserves – 633 Acres with approximately 4.98 miles of Land Trust managed trails
+- 2 Nature Conservancy Preserves – 633 Acres with approximately 4.98 miles of Land Trust managed trails

-- 97 Named Trails – 71+ miles with 17 primary trailheads with 11 secondary trail entrances
+- 97 Named Trails – 71+ miles with 17 primary trailheads and 11 secondary trail entrances

 Land Trust Accreditation